 Why are air conditioners measured in tons?
-The answer dates back to the earliest days of refrigeration, when people transported large blocks of ice for cooling.
-A refrigeration ton is the rate at which a ton of ice (literally 2,000 lbs!) either melts or freezes at the freezing point over the course of 24 hours.
+The answer dates back to the earliest days of refrigeration when people transported large blocks of ice for cooling.
+A refrigeration ton is a rate at which a ton of ice (literally 2,000 lbs!) either melts or freezes at the freezing point over 24 hours.

 12,000 BTUs = 1 Ton = 3.5 kW

 You’ll often see tonnage used to measure larger air conditioning systems, with BTUs used in the context of smaller systems where the output would be less than a singleton.

 One final note: when discussing “air conditioner size,” we’re not referring to the physical size of the air conditioner.
 With few exceptions, there’s often no correlation between BTU output and the actual, tangible size of the condenser unit that’s in your backyard or mounted to your roof.

 How do you calculate BTU for a room?

 There’s no simple formula for this.
 While it’s true that your home’s square footage is included in this measurement, it’s far from the only factor that needs to be taken into account.

 To find your home’s BTU needs, HVAC technicians also have to consider factors like the number of windows, north- and south-facing walls, the number of stories, the type and quality of insulation, and much more.